 The shelf-stable cartons are packaged in an aseptic format that produces a totally sterile environment, resulting in a product with a longer shelf life and no need for refrigeration (until it’s been opened for the first time, that is).Oatly

-How To Store Oat Milk
+How Long Can Oat Milk Sit Out?